 The thing is, we don’t often reflect on the difficulties that we have faced.
 We either stew on them or avoid thinking about them.
 Don’t do that.

 Instead, reflect on the challenges and how you faced those challenges.
 How did you feel in the midst of the hard stuff?
 And how did you get through them?

 Self-Reflection Question #2 — What Have You Missed?:

 What did you miss this past year?
-What relationships have you really missed out on?
-What traditions or trips?
+Are there relationships have you really missed out on?
+What about traditions or trips?
 Were there any lost activities that you particularly grieved over?

 Reflecting on what we missed communicates to us what we really value or care about.
 And that can lead to greater awareness of where you want to invest more of your time in the future

 Self-Reflection Question #3 — What Have You Accomplished?:

 Look at what you’ve done!
 This year has delivered incredible obstacles.
 Did you have to pivot to a work-from-home lifestyle?
 Or figure out how to home-school your child while doing all the other things in life?